Qizhong-George-Guo/qizhong-guo/index.md

 ## Reflections & Synthesis

-Occasional notes and distillations drawn from past and ongoing work in water and environmental systems, written with an eye toward long-term patterns and lessons learned.
+Occasional notes and distillations drawn from past and ongoing work in water and environmental systems.
+These pieces reflect on lessons learned, emerging questions, and connections across projects and disciplines.

-These pieces are added as time and interest permit and are intended to bridge technical details with broader perspectives.

 [View Reflections →](https://qizhong-guo.org/reflections)